-IV.
-Sanctions and Regulatory Landscape
+IV Sanctions and Regulatory Landscape

-In addition to OFAC, other U.S. and global regulators such as the U.S. Treasury's Financial Crimes Enforcement Network (FinCEN), the Financial Action Task Force (FATF), and the UN have been involved in developing guidance to raise awareness around the use of cryptocurrency for illicit purposes.
+In addition to OFAC, other U.S. and global agencies such as FinCEN, the Financial Action Task Force (FATF), the DOJ, and the UN have been involved in developing guidance to raise awareness around the use of cryptocurrency for illicit purposes.